vahanhov/geneticalgorithm2/README.md

 ## How to compare efficiency of several versions of GA optimization

-To compare efficiency of several versions of GA optimization (such as several values of several hyperparamenters or including/excepting some actions like oppositions) u should make some count of simulations and compare results using some statistical test.
+To compare efficiency of several versions of GA optimization (such as several values of several hyperparameters or including/excepting some actions like oppositions) u should make some count of simulations and compare results using some statistical test.
 I have realized this logic [here](https://github.com/PasaOpasen/ab-testing-results-difference)

 ## Hints on how to adjust genetic algorithm's parameters (from `geneticalgorithm` package)